 November 2014 – In July 2014, the Nexus Network commissioned 13 think pieces with the remit of scoping and defining nexus approaches, and stimulating debate across the linked domains of food, energy, water and the environment.
 The Cambridge Institute for Sustainability Leadership’s Jake Reynolds and Gemma Cranston have co-written a think piece entitled ‘Nexus thinking: can it slow the Great Acceleration?’ that explores how business success and corporate decision-making could be shaped by nexus thinking.

 15 October 2014 - What is natural capital valuation?
 How can it inform business decisions?
 E.Valu.A.Te: the Game, produced by the Natural Capital Leaders Platform, demystifies natural capital valuation and shows how it can inform commercial decisions that mitigate risk, reduce negative environmental impacts, and create value.

 15 October 2014 - The Natural Capital Leaders Platform convened over 40 companies at The Royal Society, London and via a webinar for a roundtable discussion on valuing natural capital.
 This enabled businesses to discuss the new Natural Capital Protocol, which could transform corporate reporting and make natural capital accounting ‘second nature’ for business.

-22 July 2014 - CISL has been selected by the Natural Capital Coalition to develop and pilot a new Natural Capital Protocol.
+22 July 2014 - Cambridge Institute for Sustainability Leadership has been selected by the Natural Capital Coalition to develop and pilot a new Natural Capital Protocol.

 25 June 2014 - The demands on UK agricultural land are escalating.
 Meeting the needs of a growing population, providing greater food and energy security, increasing woodland coverage and offering better environmental protection are just some of these demands.
 But where will this land be found?